Exhibition

 Meet the artists & curators

-Adrianne Semmens is a dance practitioner and descendant of the Barkindji People of NSW.
+Adrianne Semmens is a dance practitioner and descendant of the Barkandji People of NSW.
+Her work is centred in stories of place and is shared through live performance, screendance and within gallery spaces.